Trump likely to target climate measures that are making the most difference

 WASHINGTON -- The election of Donald Trump as president for a second time and the Republican takeback of the U.S. Senate could undo many of the national climate policies that are most reducing planet-warming greenhouse gas emissions, according to climate solutions experts.

-When they list measures that are making the most difference, it lines up with policies and agencies Trump has said he'll target: President Joe Biden’s landmark climate law, which is funneling money to energy measures that combat climate change, plus rules issued by the Environmental Protection Agency to limit leaks of the powerful climate pollutant methane, pollution from coal-fired power plants, and tailpipe emissions from cars and trucks.
+When they list measures that are making the most difference, it lines up with policies Trump has said he'll target.

-The changes come as more lives are being lost in heat waves, record amounts of climate pollution are accumulating in the atmosphere, the United States has been hit with what may be two of the most expensive hurricanes on record and nations, who will meet in Baku, Azerbaijan next week for climate negotiations, have failed to take strong action to change these realities.
+These rollbacks will come as more lives are being lost in heat waves, record amounts of climate pollution are accumulating in the atmosphere, the United States has been hit with what may be two of its most expensive hurricanes, and nations, which will meet in Baku, Azerbaijan next week for climate negotiations, have failed to take strong action to change these realities.

-Trump, who has cast climate change as a “hoax,” withdrew the U.S. from the 2015 Paris Climate Agreement during his first term.
-He has vowed to do so again, calling the global plan to reduce carbon emissions unenforceable and a gift to China and other big polluters.
-Trump also vows to end subsidies for wind power that were included in the landmark 2022 climate law.
-He has said he will eliminate regulations by the Biden administration to increase the energy efficiency of lightbulbs, stoves, dishwashers and shower heads.

 In a call Wednesday morning, Scott Segal, head of a communications group at the law firm Bracewell LLP, which represents the energy industry, said the climate law is not likely to be repealed.